econnet/econ/plan.rst

 Importance of Fairness
 ======================

+.. _`p1`:

+:p1:

 Worker ownership brings democracy into the companies.

-Currently companies resemble
+Because one or a few decide over others, currently companies resemble

 - `dictatorship`_
 - `centrally planned economy`_ like in `communism`_

-where one or a few decide over others.

 But also with `workplace democracy`_ inequality still can creep in.